We extend greetings to those who are new to the Guild, and gratitude

 Guild has continued to broaden its scope through liaisons with organizations

-Fe, the Lensic
+such as the Lensic

 Performing Arts Center (contributing "Great